anbox-cloud/discourse-docs/exp/applications.md

 config: {}
 ```

-Alternatively, [check the container logs](https://discourse.ubuntu.com/t/view-the-container-logs/24329) to troubleshoot problems in the container.
+Alternatively, [check the container logs](https://discourse.ubuntu.com/t/view-the-container-logs/24329) to troubleshoot problems in a container.

-When the application bootstrap succeeds, the base container is automatically removed and the status of the application changes to `ready` indicating that the application is ready to use.
+When the application bootstrap succeeds, the base instance is automatically removed and the status of the application changes to `ready` indicating that the application is ready to use.

 ## Related information
 * [Application manifest](https://discourse.ubuntu.com/t/application-manifest/24197)